bhj/cdgraphics/README.md

 ### `sync(number)`

 Sets the last known position of the audio source in milliseconds (ms).
-This can be used with the [timeupdate](https://developer.mozilla.org/en-US/docs/Web/Events/timeupdate) event of an audio element to keep the graphics in sync:
+This can be used with the [timeupdate](https://developer.mozilla.org/en-US/docs/Web/Events/timeupdate) event of an audio element to keep the graphics synchronized:

  ```js
  // your <audio> element